1. Can I obtain my residency through employment, if my boss wants to sponsor me?

 3. What is an Individual Tax ID Number (ITIN), what are its benefits, and how do I get one?

-To obtain a tax ID number you must file the form W-7 with the IRS with evidence of identity, like a copy of your passport.
-You will receive the number in the mail with approximately 1 to 2 months.
+To obtain an individual taxpayer identification number or ITIN, you must file the W‑7 application with the IRS along with the required evidence to prove identity, such as a copy of your passport.
+You will receive the ITIN number by mail in approximately 3–6 months.

 4. Can my employer use my Tax ID number to pay my wages?